-Causes of Motorcycle Accidents in Roanoke, VA
+Motorcycle Accidents in Roanoke, VA

 An avid motorcyclist, Richard L. Derrico has been riding for more than 30 years.
-He, along with Michelle C.F.
-Derrico, have a thorough understanding of the challenges Virginia motorcyclists face both on the road and in the courtroom.
-Research shows that a majority of accidents involving motorcycles are the result of the other vehicle driver not seeing the motorcycle.
+Along with Michelle C.F.
+Derrico, he has a thorough understanding of Virginia motorcyclists’ challenges on the road and in the courtroom.
+Research shows that most accidents involving motorcycles result from the other vehicle driver not seeing the motorcycle.

 Vehicles Making Left Turns